xuanluo/flot-axislabels/README.md

   axis label (default: 2)

 By default, if supported, flot-axislabels uses CSS transforms.
-You can force either canvas or HTML mode by setting axisLabelForceCanvas or axisLabelForceHtml, respectively, to true.
+You can force either canvas or HTML mode by setting axisLabelUseCanvas or axisLabelUseHtml, respectively, to true.

 Canvas mode supports two other options: